ErikBoraHuynh/Homelabs/Metasploit/README.md

 - **Build a controlled offensive security lab to simulate a complete malware attack chain**, including reconnaissance, payload generation, delivery, execution, and post-exploitation, using Metasploit and a Windows 10 victim machine.

-- **Demonstrated how attackers gain remote access through reverse shells and insecure configurations** such as open ports or disabled protections.
+- **Demonstrate how attackers gain remote access through reverse shells and insecure configurations** such as open ports or disabled protections.

-- **Strengthened understanding of real-world red team tactics** by performing an end-to-end exploitation workflow inside a safe, isolated environment.
+- **Strengthen understanding of real-world red team tactics** by performing an end-to-end exploitation workflow inside a safe, isolated environment.

 ### Skills Learned